alexeystn/lua-fpv-sim/README.md

 #### How to install:
 * Copy [`SCRIPTS/simulator.lua`](https://raw.githubusercontent.com/alexeystn/lua-fpv-sim/master/SCRIPTS/simulator.lua) file from this repository to `SCRIPTS` directory of your SD card
-* Long press `Menu` button to enter.
-Navigate to SD-card page.
+* Long press `Menu` button to enter Radio Setup.
+Navigate to SD-card page (2/9).
 Find the simulator file.
 Long press `Enter` button and choose 'Execute'.